Communicating With Adults Who Have Autism Spectrum Disorder

 Example of a conversation with an autistic person

 Here are some things to keep in mind when having a conversation with an person who has autism spectrum disorder.

 Use their names in the conversation: According to the the National Autistic Society, this demonstrates that you are talking to them.

 Make sure you have their attention: Get their attention before giving an instruction or asking a question.
 Signs that they are focused are different in each autistic person.

 Make your conversation clear: Use literal, concrete, and clear language in concise terms.
 Avoid the use of slang, sarcasm, innuendos, and idioms.
 These types of communication may be confusing to a person with autism.

-Stick to a definite topic: Focus on one area in which you have general knowledge, if possible, and follow it.
+Stick to a specific topic: Focus on one area in which you have general knowledge, if possible, and follow it.
 The conversation will go more smoothly if the comments you make are a follow-up on what was previously said.
 Try to avoid stating the obvious, which may be interpreted as condescension.
-An autistic person sometimes has difficulty following the flow of the conversation.
-They may interrupt or barge in at what you may consider to be inappropriate times.
+An autistic person sometimes has difficulty following the flow of the conversation and comprehending what has been said.

 Avoid repeating or rephrasing your words: The person with autism will understand what is said, so avoid repeating or rephrasing your previous comments unless absolutely necessary.
 Autistic people are often good at picking up details such as people’s names, but they must make the effort to do so.
 They have difficulty discerning and picking up the correct information.

 Talk about the autistic person's interests: People with autism tend to focus on a limited number of specific hobbies or topics that interest them, so try to divert the conversation to these areas.
 You may end up having one-sided conversations otherwise.